Get Your Family Dispute Case Packet — Private, Fast, Affordable

 A key draw of arbitration is its cost-effectiveness.
 With fewer procedural steps and shorter timelines, families can often resolve disputes in a matter of weeks rather than months or years.
 This rapid turnaround not only reduces expenses but also lessens emotional strain during a challenging period.

-For families with limited financial resources—common among Brooklyn’s multifaceted communities—arbitration presents a viable route towards swift justice without the prohibitive costs associated with prolonged court battles.
+For families at a local employer resources—common among Brooklyn’s multifaceted communities—arbitration presents a viable route towards swift justice without the prohibitive costs associated with prolonged court battles.

 Resources and Support for Families in Brooklyn